Exchange of Services Contract: Everything You Need to Know

 - If you need to opt out of the barter agreement, be sure to honor the terms of the agreement in a fair manner, and give sufficient notice.

 If you need more information or help with an exchange of services contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.